SuffolkLITLab/EfileProxyServer/docs/setup.md

 1. Through Docker / Docker-Compose.
 This is how the server will run in production, so you do need to have this setup.
 2. Locally on your own machine.
+This is not recommended or supported.
    These instructions are setup for Ubuntu / Windows Subsystem for Linux, but should be amenable for Macs.

 ## Docker